Emmotes/ic_spoilers/docs/kthriss.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Efficient Bookkeeping** (Guess)
 > K'thriss uses his creative accounting skills to skim a little bit off the gold you spend to level up Champions and uses it to empower his abilities.
-For each order of magnitude of gold spent leveling up other Champions, increase the effect of Unseen Encouragement by 50%, stacking multiplicatively.
+For each order of magnitude of gold spent leveling up other Champions, he increases the effect of Unseen Encouragement by 50%, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>